osscameroon/osscameroon-blog/content/post/contributors/yokwejuste.md

 authors: ["yokwejuste"]
 ---
 Hi, I'm Yokwejuste, a young inspired blogger, aspiring to be a computer engineer.
 I like to try everything and being involve in tech 😅.
-The fields in which I'm involved include: Data Science, Web Development, blockchain, Cloud Computing and AI.
+The fields in which I'm involved are: Data Science, Web Development, blockchain, Cloud Computing and AI.